QuantEcon/lecture-source-py/rst_files/linear_models.rst

 Equation :eq:`eqob10` is an example of a *discrete Lyapunov* equation in the covariance matrix :math:`V_\infty`

-A sufficient condition for :math:`V_j` to converge is that the eigenvalues of :math:`A` be strictly less than one in modulus.
+A sufficient condition for :math:`V_j` to converge is that the eigenvalues of :math:`A` be strictly less than one in modulus

 Weaker sufficient conditions for convergence  associate eigenvalues equaling or exceeding one in modulus with elements of :math:`C` that equal :math:`0`